Business failure risk- Avoid these assessment mistakes

 To discover the righteous path, first eliminate the paths leading to failure.

-I first illustrated the concepts of Via Negativa and the Survivorship Bias because together they are the foundation for the argument I will show in the next pages.
+I first illustrated the concepts of Via Negativa and the Survivorship Bias because together they are the foundation for the argument I will show in the next paragraphs.

 A broad competitive analysis is a big step to build a business.
 To do this analysis, the SWOT (Strengths, Weaknesses, Opportunities, and Threats) matrix is a great tool.
 However, when you analyze existing competitors, the observed weaknesses and threats often are far from the worst scenarios.
 Otherwise, those competitors would already be out of the market.